Hurricane Idalia path and timeline: When and where meteorologists project the storm will hit Florida

 Hurricane Franklin is not expected to hit Florida, but it may cause rough surf conditions and rip currents.
 Officials have not issued any forecasts suggesting that Franklin will make landfall anywhere along the southeastern coast of the U.S.

-Franklin had strengthened into a powerful Category 4 storm with 135 mph winds by Monday morning, when it was situated about 490 miles off the southwestern coast of Bermuda, but it is expected to weaken starting Tuesday afternoon.
+Franklin had strengthened into a powerful Category 4 storm with 150 mph winds by Monday night, when it was situated about 420 miles off the southwestern coast of Bermuda, but it is expected to weaken starting Tuesday afternoon.

 Meteorologists said swells from Franklin were already affecting Bermuda on Monday and are expected to cause "life-threatening surf and rip current conditions" along the U.S. East Coast this week, including in parts of Florida.